dcordero/Tealium-ios-library/README.md

 PROBLEM: Video objects are firing both MPMoviePlayer and AVPlayer notifications
 SOLUTION: Certain video objects trigger both types of notifications.
 In your Tealium IQ Panel, simply do not map these unwanted calls or add an extension to filter them.

+PROBLEM: Undefined symbols for architecture armv7:
+  "_llvm_gcda_emit_function", referenced from:
+      ___llvm_gcov_writeout in TealiumLibrary…
+SOLUTION: In your build settings, try changing your Apple LLVM compiler - code generation setting “Instrument Program Flow” to YES.

 Known Limitations of Current Build
 ----------------------------------
-- Tealium Reference Ids are not guaranteed in scenarios where an object is added to it's view controllers view hierarchy after creation time (i.e. is dynamically added by another object or by an triggered event)
+- Tealium Reference Ids are not guaranteed for dynamically created objects.
+For example,  where an object (button, image, etc.) is added to it's view controller’s view hierarchy after creation time (i.e. is added by some triggering event)
-- Buttons within UIToolBars not guaranteed to be auto tracked
+- Buttons within UIToolBars are not guaranteed to be auto tracked
+- All touch events on device are now tracked

 Versions
 --------

+*3.1*
+- TealiumiOSTagger.h renamed to Tealium.h
+- TealiumiOSTaggerLibrary.framework renamed to TealiumLibrary.framework
+- Sample Apps renamed to TealiumBlankApp & TealiumTestApp
+- Compact version introduced, use framework found in TealiumCompact folder
+- Native 64-bit simulator support added
+- Git commit logs cleaned.
+Using git, you can roll back to any prior stable version of the Tealium iOS library
+- All lifecycle calls made priority tracking calls

+*3.0.2*
+-   TLDisableLifecycleTracking option added to init options
+-   Tracking exclusion feature upgraded to stop autotracking of objects dependent on Library Manager conditional settings

 *3.0.1*
 -   TLDisableExceptionTracking option added to init options
 -   Dispatch log order of sequence reporting corrected